Welcome to today's edition of the Rush 24-7 podcast.

 Thank you.

-I've been to the Middle East, I've lived there almost half my life, and what we don't hear on the media is the other side of the Middle East that wants us to stay the course.
+And what we don't hear on the media is the other side of the Middle East that wants us to stay the course.

-Um our allies in the region, Jordan, Kuwait, other uh others they want us to stay, they don't want the dangers that are right now in Iraq to get exported to them because they have seen what it will do.
+They don't want the dangers that are right now in Iraq to get exported to them because they have seen what it will do.

 Well, let me ask you this.

-Because they're a Muslim country as well as an Islamic republic.
+Because they're a Muslim country as well as an Islamic Republic.

-Like, if you remember, the only reason that uh the Arab countries backed up Saddam Hussein was in order to stop Iran.
+Like, if you remember, the only reason that the Arab countries backed up Saddam Hussein was in order to stop Iran.

-Like, you know, you there's still pictures of the late King Hussein and Saddam Hussein in a bunker looking at the bombs falling on Iran.
+Like, you know, there's still pictures of the late King Hussein and Saddam Hussein in a bunker looking at the bombs falling on Iran.

-Uh Mohammed, thanks for the call.
+Mohamed, thanks for the call.

-It's a it's a it's you know, it's it's a challenging thing uh because uh uh i i I've I've I've uh well I've I've mentioned this uh before about my friend Andy McCarthy, who now uh uh among many other things, writes at National Review Online.
+Yeah, this question of moderate Muslims, it's a challenging thing because I've mentioned this before about my friend Andy McCarthy, who now, among many other things, writes at National Review Online.

-And the official position of the U.S. government back then was that there was a fringe militant extremist Islamism, and that there were moderates.
+And the official position of the U.S. government back then was that there was a fringe militant extremist Islamism and that there were moderates.

 And the official position of the U.S. government was that Islam is moderate.

-I I know that this guy is off his rocker.
+I know that this guy is off his rocker.

 And he couldn't find it.

-Uh everything that the blind sheikh said was in the Quran.
+Everything that the blind sheikh said was in the Quran.

 And Andy is trying to warn people today about this.

-Sunni or Shiite, I am not uh he's Shiite.
+Sunni or Shiite, I am not.

-Uh he is one of the world's great Middle East scholars.
+He is one of the world's great Middle East scholars.

-They were talking about the President's speech.
+They were talking about the president's speech.

 And he didn't talk so much about the speech.